whylabs/charts/README.md

 ## How to Use WhyLabs Helm Repository

-> WhyLab's Helm charts are currently hosted on the GitHub Container Registry
+> :warning: WhyLab's Helm charts are currently hosted on the GitHub Container
-> (GHCR), an OCI-compliant storage solution.
-While GHCR differs from traditional
+> Registry (GHCR), an OCI-compliant storage solution.
+While GHCR differs from
-> Helm repositories by not providing an index.yaml file for chart listings, it
+> traditional Helm repositories by not providing an index.yaml file for chart
-> aligns with industry standards for container artifact storage.
-As we explore
+> listings, it aligns with industry standards for container artifact storage.
+As
-> more comprehensive repository solutions, please use the `helm pull` command,
+> we exploremore comprehensive repository solutions, please use the `helm pull`
-> followed by specifying the chart's .tgz file, to access and utilize our Helm
+> command,followed by specifying the chart's .tgz file, to access and utilize
-> charts.
+> our Helm charts.

 ### Example Using the [LangKit Helm Chart](./charts/langkit/)